smiles724/Molformer/Readme.md

 ```

 ### Motif Extraction
-We reply on [RDKit](https://www.rdkit.org/docs/GettingStartedInPython.html) to extract motifs in small molecules.
+We rely on [RDKit](https://www.rdkit.org/docs/GettingStartedInPython.html) to extract motifs in small molecules.
 Given the SMILES representation of any molecule, we can manually define the substructures using Smarts.
 ```python
 >>> from rdkit import Chem